iceener/brain.overment.com/docs/Projects/Alice.md

 ---
 title: Alice
 ---
-Alice is a name that has two meaning for me:
+Alice is a name that has two meanings for me:

 - Alice, as a desktop app, available as a standalone product at https://heyalice.app
 - Alice, as a personal agent, available just for me.

-Alice is a project I’ve been working on since December 2022, right after the "ChatGPT moment".
+Alice is a project I've been working on since December 2022, right after the "ChatGPT moment".
 It quickly became my sandbox for exploring what generative AI can and cannot do.
-Due to its complexity, it has also been quite a challenge for my programming skills, as everything I design needs to work flawlessly (or at least aim to) while remaining flexible enough to keep up with the rapid pace of changes in the field.
+Due to its complexity, it has been a significant programming challenge, as everything I design needs to work flawlessly (or at least aim to) while remaining flexible enough to keep up with the rapid pace of changes in the field.
 ## Desktop Client for LLMs

 ![](https://cloud.overment.com/SCR-20251004-kxne-1759572322.png)